 - Use fertilizing supplements– Choose a fertilizer supplement that works with the type of grass on your lawn.
 The right supplements will make your lawn denser and withstand harsh environmental conditions, human and animal activities, and weeds.

-- Mow your lawn weekly– Mowing allows the roots absorb water effectively and grow into a deep root system.
+- Mow your lawn weekly– Mowing allows the roots to absorb water effectively and grow into a deep root system.

 - Retain the pruned or mowed grass – Your lawn uses the mowed or pruned grass as mulch, which adds nutrients to the soil.

 - Water your lawn 2 times per week– Ensure your lawn is properly hydrated, particularly when the weather is hot and dry.
-You’ll know your grass is thirsty if its blades look wilted or changes color.
+You’ll know your grass is thirsty if its blades look wilted or change color.
 Use a sprinkler to irrigate your lawn if there’s no rain.